Samin Nosrat Is Embracing 'Good Things'

 And it wasn't until he basically was incapacitated that I was able to reflect on some of my feelings, which I now understand were fear for my own safety.

+Well, before that, you had really distanced yourself from him, right?
+Yes.
 And I was estranged from him basically my entire adult life, which also felt very shameful to acknowledge and talk about.

-But also I was scared to talk about it because he was
+But also, I was scared to talk about it because he was

 often sort of stalking me and sending people to spy on me and stuff.
+And

 it was scary.

+Hiring people?
 Not hired people, but just

 my dad was a really complicated and traumatized person.